-Anonymous said: Hello. :) I'm terribly sorry if you answered this before but are there any big differences between CS5 and CS6?
+Hello. :) I'm terribly sorry if you answered this before but are there any big differences between CS5 and CS6?
 I'm considering upgrading and I was wondering if you think it's worth it.

 The layout is more user friendly, imo.
 And if you like to utilize Photoshop for different things at one time (like painting, or typography, or animation, or photography), there’s templates that will help you have the right tools and windows open without the extra fuss.
 I really like it!

 Other than that, there’s a few new features that I’ve barely delved into, but I quite like the overall appearance more. :)

 Hey, since you're answering photoshop questions I was wondering what do you do to make those graphics where it looks like the pixels are like breaking apart, like if an object is breaking into pieces.
 I've seen this "effect" once on a Tardis, I don't know if you know what I'm talking about ):

 With 64bit, you can’t load video files, so I use KMPlayer to cap, and Bridge to choose my caps.
 This is kind of hard to explain, but if, let’s say, each individual cap needs separate editing for some reason (I’m blanking, but let’s say the background needs to be blacked out or the subject needs to be cut out), I just open them one by one and use an action to edit the caps/combine them into a single file.
 But if they don’t, you can use Bridge to load multiple images into a single file automatically.